 Most bird migrations occur during fall when days are becoming noticeably shorter.
 Their new homes are usually graced with longer days which gives birds more time to find food.
-Other environmental differences, such as warmer temperatures, less wind and more sun, can make life much more energy efficient than if they were to spend winter in their summer location.
+Other environmental differences, such as warmer temperatures, less wind, and more sun, can make life much more energy efficient than if they were to spend winter in their summer location.

-The decision of when to begin a migration is guided by changes in day length, hormones and gonad cycles.
+The decision of when to begin a migration is guided by changes in day length, hormones, and gonad cycles.
 Weather and food availability influence daily decisions of when to move and when to stop.

-In Europe and Asia, migrations more often follow an east-west orientation following the Himalayas, Alpes and Mediterranean Sea.
+In Europe and Asia, migrations more often follow an east-west orientation following the Himalayas, Alpes, and the Mediterranean Sea.
 Many birds migrate to Africa in fall and fly over 1000 miles over the Saharan Desert.

-Birds that complete long distance migrations between the Northern and Southern Hemispheres often follow different routes on the north- and south-bound trips.
+Birds that complete long-distance migrations between the Northern and Southern Hemispheres often follow different routes on the north- and south-bound trips.
 From the southern hemisphere, Pacific birds may travel north along Asian coasts and then south the following season along the west coast of North America.

 Smaller birds, such as thrushes and flycatchers, migrate during the night to reduce the risk of being eaten by hawks.
 Night time is also commonly calmer which helps to make flying more efficient.

 Altitude and distance

-The altitude at which birds fly and the distance they cover varies considerably between species and populations.
-Most night time migrating birds fly around 700-800 m (2300-2600 ft.) but will often rise to above 3000 m (1000 ft.) to avoid turbulent air.
-The highest recorded bird flight was a vulture that was sucked into a jet engine up at a massively impressive altitude of 12,000 m (40,000 ft.).
+Most nighttime migrating birds fly around 2300-2600 ft.
+(700-800 m) but will often rise to above 10,000 ft.
+(3000 m) to avoid turbulent air.
+The highest recorded bird flight was a vulture that was sucked into a jet engine up at a massively impressive altitude of 40,000 ft.
+(12,000 m).

-The Arctic tern flies over 12,000 km (7,400 miles) from the Arctic and northern Atlantic to the waters of the Antarctic.
-The longest migrations of all birds is over 13,000 km (8,000 miles) completed by Arctic shorebirds who travel between the Arctic to southern parts of South America.
+The Arctic tern flies over 7,400 miles (12,000 km) from the Arctic and northern Atlantic to the waters of the Antarctic.
+The longest migration of all birds is over 8,000 miles (13,000 km) completed by Arctic shorebirds who travel between the Arctic to southern parts of South America.